 Currently, the online ordering tool allows you to incorporate up to 18 sequential N or K bases, generating libraries with >1 billion variants.
 However, other custom designs that are not supported by the automated, online ordering system may still be feasible by contacting the experts using the IDT Help Request Form.

-When does it make sense to use oligonucleotides?
+When does it make sense to use oligonucleotides versus a gene fragment?

-The usefulness of dsDNA in mutagenesis applications does not mean that oligos are no longer an appropriate choice.
+Consider which dsDNA option makes the most sense for your mutagenesis application.
 Table 1 offers some examples of how oligonucleotides or gene fragments can be used in common mutagenesis applications.

 When planning your mutagenesis experiments, consider the following 3 factors to help you determine the best protocol and reagents for your purposes:

 - Appropriateness of the methods and materials for your needs